spcourse/sp2/10 Complexity/pair-index/10 indexing pairs.md

 This assignment is completely optional, but can provide a nice challenge if you are up for that.
-For this bonus assignment, you will need to make word pair indices for two differnt books and see what word pairs overlap between these books.
+For this bonus assignment, you will need to make word pair indices for two different books and see what word pairs overlap between these books.
 Then you should find the top 10 pairs that occur the *most* between the two books.
 So the end result of running the program sould be showing the top 10 most common overlapping word pairs between both the books.